eevdriet/shape-plotter/README.md

+# Introduction
-# Introduction\nPlot shapes from a SVG file onto a geographical map
+Plot shapes from a SVG file onto a geographical map